eficode-academy/istio-katas/blue-green-deployment.md

 # Blue/green deployments

+This exercise will show how to implement blue/green deployments using Kubernetes services to identify different versions.
+In exercise [Blue/green deployments with Kubernetes Labels](blue-green-deployment-w-labels.md) we will extend this to use Kubernetes labels for identifying different versions.

-First, deploy version `v1`:
+First, deploy version `v1` of the test application:

 ```sh
 kubectl apply -f deploy/v1
 ```

 This created three deployments with associated services.
-After deployment you shouid see:
+After deployment you should see:

 ```sh
 kubectl get po,svc